AstroContainers/2018-05-workshop/index.md

 ### Target Audience/Participants

 The workshop is designed for, but not limited to, astronomers and astrophysicists in Steward, LSST, NOAO, and LPL.
-The examples of the workshop are astro-focused but the skill set is generic and applicable to many scientific analysis.
+The examples of the workshop are astro-focused but the skill sets are generic and applicable to many scientific analysis.

+### BYOD/BYOA

+**B**ring **Y**our **O**wn **D**ata and **A**nalyses.
+Workshop participants are encouraged to bring their own data and analytical workflows for containerization.

 ### Outcomes